Progress report for FW22-403

 Research Outcomes

-Research to date on this project consists of the designing and construction of kidding traps and recording/evaluation of revenue vs expenses for 2021 kid crop raised in Intensive Kidding program.
+Research as of March, 2023 on this project consisted of the designing and construction of kidding traps and recording/evaluation of revenue vs expenses for 2021 kid crop raised in Intensive Kidding program.
 The 2022 kid crop expenses have been recorded but evaluation is pending final revenue receipts for 2022 kid crop.
 Said kid crop is due to be sold mid to late March depending on market reviews.
 While research is still ongoing, it is believed that the outcomes of this research will provide suitable recommendations for Extensive kidding practices for a sustainable multi species grazing program.
+Revenues vs expenses for kid crop 2023 are being used in this years report.

 Due to major fires in Mora and San Miguel counties in 2022, along with shortage caused by COVID restrictions, materials and labor availability have been in short supply.
 This caused delays in construction for Objective 1.
 Materials ordered in July of 2022 were not received until end of August 2022.
 At that point, local fencing companies were contracted out to jobs in fire ravaged Mora and San Miguel counties.
 While contracting professionals for the job you need doing is advisable, it has worked out more than once that your local community and neighbors will come through in a pinch.
 Working within your community, whether they are skilled or not, brings about opportunities for education and comradery (as well as great meals and memories).
 By using work weekends for education and sharing of knowledge, we were able to continue to meet our objectives.
 Meetings during work weekends, social media announcements, and One-on-One outreach within the ranching community (and interested land owner and individuals as well) offers opportunities for connecting and growth.
 Presentations sent to interested organizations have also been utilized towards fulfilling the educational outreach plan.